 Not a lot of people have the strength to refuse the idea of procrastination.
 Another informal and common term for it is cramming.
-It is the tendency when people choose to ignore their responsibilities at its early stages thinking that they could finish it later on when the deadline is getting close.
+It is the tendency when people choose to ignore their responsibilities at their early stages thinking that they could finish them later on when the deadline is getting close.

 It is as inviting as someone’s favourite dessert after dinner.
 Even though ample time was given to work on a certain task, or study for a specific test, people simply choose to cram because they find other more interesting things to do and think they work best under immense pressure.

 However, unknown to most people, cramming is only a temporary answer to their problems rather than being the absolute resolution.